renvrant/formcontrol-freaks/chapter/chapter.md

 is just as risky as using magic numbers rather than defining a constant and referring to it.

-> The names `type` and `payload` are more than just convention.
+> The name `type` is a requirement:
-> Redux encourages the former by exporting an `Action` interface defined as:
+> Redux mandates it by exporting an `Action` interface defined as:
 >
 > ```ts
 > interface Action { type: string }
 > ```
 >
-> A common practice in the community is to explicitly define a payload using that name,
+> The name `payload` is not required, but is widely used and strongly encouraged,
 > since in some cases we need to add extra info for our actions to be completed:
 >
 > ```ts